SUPERCILEX/personal-website/_posts/opinions/2022-08-14-tests-validate-behavior-not-correctness.md

   - /blog/behavior-not-correctness/
 ---

 Is it better to have tests that confirm incorrect behavior, or none at all?
-I'm here to argue the
-former: tests are valuable even when they assert what a human considers to be an incorrect result.
-Extending this idea further, a test asserting incorrect behavior should be added in a separate commit *before* fixing the behavior in another commit.
+I'm here to argue that tests are valuable even when they assert what a human considers to be an incorrect result.
+Pushing this idea even further, a test asserting incorrect behavior should be added in a separate commit *before* fixing the behavior in another commit.

 ## Why behavior instead of correctness?

-Tests compare expected output with actual output — there's no fundamental contract that says the expected output is intrinsically correct.
+Tests compare expected output with actual output—there's no fundamental contract that says the expected output is intrinsically correct.
 For that matter, "correct" may change over time as a piece of software evolves.
 Thus, tests assert the behavior of a program, not its correctness.